 First and foremost objective of packaging is to protect a product from physical, chemical and biological hazards.
 It also performs various other functions i.e. making product handling and transportation much easier, easier storage and stackability, space utilization, for carrying information to customer, enhancing products’ appearance and consumer appeal , brand propagation and advertising and so on.

-A good packaging with gas barrier properties is desired to pack frozen retail products, as air inside the cold storage is dry and has strong affinity to moisture.
-In poorly packaged foods, air has free passage in and out of the pack and keeps drawing moisture from the product.
-Eventually product looses its juiciness and gets dried and fibrous.
-If product is not wholesome like ground meat, ready foods where ingredients have already been chopped and have vast cut surfaces and water is no more bound inside the tissue cells, it speeds up the process of dehydration.
+A good packaging with gas barrier properties is desired to pack frozen products for retail, as air inside the cold storage is dry and has a strong affinity to moisture.
+In poorly packaged foods, the air has a free passage in and out of the pack and keeps drawing moisture from the product.
+Eventually, the product loses its juiciness and gets dried and fibrous.
+If the frozen food product is not wholesome like ground meat, ready foods where ingredients have already been chopped and have vast cut surfaces and water is no more bound inside the tissue cells, it speeds up the process of dehydration.

-Free passage of air in and out of packaging also triggers fat oxidation and product may become rancid very fast due to break down of triglycerides into glycerol and free fatty acids.
+Free passage of air in and out of packaging also triggers fat oxidation and the frozen food product may become rancid very fast due to the break down of triglycerides into glycerol and free fatty acids.
 Free fatty acids react with oxygen to form various types of peroxides which generally possess unpleasant rancid smell.

-Packaging for a frozen commodity should have following properties:
+Packaging of frozen food should have the following properties:

 - Should be able to withstand subzero temperatures for the length of commodity’s shelf life.
 Certain materials become brittle and fragile at low temperatures.